madebits/madebits.github.io/blog/2016/2016-02-07-Upgrading-To-Windows-10.md

 normal
 ```

 I had to repeat this a few times until Windows 10 installation was finished.
-Then I booted in Ubuntu and it made the `grub` change permanent by running:
+Then I booted to Ubuntu and made the `grub` change permanent by running:

 ```
 sudo grub-install /dev/sda